 The Maldives is made up of 1200 islands, over 100 of which are dedicated tourist resorts.
 Depending on your resort’s distance from Male International Airport, you will be transferring by speedboat or seaplane.

-I prefer to travel in smart but loose layers – see my favourite outfits for flying – and when travelling to the Maldives I recommend you bring a light scarf or travel shawl in your hand luggage so you can wrap up on the boat, which can get breezy.
+I prefer to travel in smart but loose layers and when travelling to the Maldives I recommend you bring a light scarf or travel shawl in your hand luggage so you can wrap up on the boat, which can get breezy.

 If travelling by seaplane, make a note of the luggage allowance before packing too many items, as they can be more restrictive than standard airline allowances.